EttusResearch/uhd/host/docs/index.rst

 The UHD is the "Universal Software Radio Peripheral" hardware driver.
 The goal of the UHD is to provide a host driver and API for current and future Ettus Research products.
-Users will be able to use the UHD driver standalone or with 3rd party applications.
+Users will be able to use the UHD driver standalone or with third-party applications.

 ------------------------------------------------------------------------
 Contents